ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 Specify the following vSAN options:
 * **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
 * **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
-* If you want to add capacity over the limit of 10 disks, select the **High-Performance with Intel Optane** box.
-This option provides two extra capacity disk bays for a total of 12 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.
+* If you want to add more capacity disks, select the **High Performance with Intel Optane** check box.
+This option provides two extra capacity disk bays, which is useful for workloads that require less latency and higher IOPS throughput.

 #### NFS storage
 {: #mcv_ordering-availability-zones-storage-nfs}

 When you select **NFS Storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
 Specify the following NFS options:

-The number of file shares must be in the range of 1 to 32.
+The number of file shares must be in the range of 1 to 100.
  {:note}

 * **Configure shares individually**: Select to specify different configuration settings for each file share.